Turkish Economic and Social Studies Foundation

-The Turkish Economic and Social Studies Foundation (Türkiye Ekonomik ve Sosyal Etüdler Vakfı, TESEV), based in Istanbul, is Turkey's leading think tank.
-The Turkish Economic and Social Studies Foundation (TESEV) is an independent non-governmental think-tank, analyzing social, political and economic policy issues facing Turkey.
-It is known for its liberal economic views hostile to state intervention.
+The Turkish Economic and Social Studies Foundation (Türkiye Ekonomik ve Sosyal Etüdler Vakfı, TESEV) is an Istanbul-based think tank that conducts research on social, political, and economic issues in Turkey.
+TESEV is an independent, non-governmental think tank that conducts research on social, political, and economic policy issues in Turkey.
+According to the Le Monde Diplomatique, the organization has been described as promoting liberal economic views that are critical of extensive state intervention.

-Based in Istanbul, TESEV was founded in 1994 to serve as a bridge between academic research and policy-making process in Turkey.
+The foundation, established in 1994 by more than two hundred academics, bureaucrats, businesspeople, executives, industrialists, journalists, trade union leaders and professionals, traces its origins to the Economic and Social Studies Conference Board (Turkish: Ekonomik ve Sosyal Etüdler Konferans Heyeti), founded in 1961 under the leadership of Nejat Eczacıbaşı.

 By opening new channels for policy-oriented dialogue and research, TESEV aims to promote the role of civil society in the democratic process and seeks to share its research findings with the widest possible audience.
 In order to do so, TESEV organizes regular seminars and conferences, bringing together specialists and policymakers from Turkey and abroad to discuss issues of current concern.
 It releases project reports, books, pamphlets, policy watch briefings and seminar proceedings aimed at general readership.